Questions? Contact Matt Metzler at email@example.com or (717) 291-4777.

 Charlotte Street Two-Way Conversion

 Contractors for the City of Lancaster, Rogele Inc, continue working on the two-way conversion project.
 This project is scheduled to continue through 2018’s full construction season with paving in October and two-way conversion in November.
-The contractor is performing coordinated work with UGI in the 400 block, is beginning to mobilize down to the 000 block.
+The contractor is performing contracted signal and stormwater work in the 000 block.
 Work will accelerate in this area and continue for 6-8 weeks.
-Contractors will continue to proceed northward from King as UGI finishes their work in the 200-300-400 blocks.
+Contractors will continue to proceed northward from King/Grant/Orange as UGI finishes their work in the 200-300-400 blocks.
 Residents within the project limits should have received letters further describing the schedule and work impacts.
 Residents should expect parking, lane, and sidewalk restrictions throughout the project.
 Residents are advised to closely follow all posted ‘No Parking’ signage, and obey all work zone signage.
 All parking signs are required to have clearly stated dates and times to be enforceable, and must be posted 48 hours prior to towing being enforced.
 Motorists are asked to please exercise caution in the work zones and anticipate delays during their commute.
 Additional notices, mailings, flyers, and electronic distributions will be provided through the life of the two-way conversion and generally in advance of the construction starting on your block.

 151 North Queen Street (Hotel Lancaster/Holiday Inn)

 Construction is accelerating at this project.
 Lancaster Square is now occupied by contractors to facilitate construction on the North Queen and East Chestnut property.
+Scaffolding and other temporary site features will be erected the weeks of June 4 and 11.
 Questions on the project and potential bookings may be directed to the owners: http://www.thehotellancaster.com/

 East King Street, Marriott Expansion and Fulton Bank Expansion